Etobicoke Suzuki Music is recognized as one of the oldest and finest Suzuki programs in Canada. At Etobicoke Suzuki Music,

-we want to bring the joy of learning music into the home of every family we serve.
+we want to bring the joy of learning music into the home of every family that we serve.

 education.
 In addition to fostering an ongoing appreciation of music, this education seeks to nurture the whole child by

 Who We Are

-Our faculty members have extensive and specialized training in the Suzuki method acquired in Canada, the US and Japan.
-Our teachers are all accomplished musicians and perform in various orchestras and ensembles.
-Our enrichment class teachers teach a variety of classes (see below).
+Our faculty members have extensive and specialized training in the Suzuki method, acquired in Canada, the USA, and

 What We Provide

-- Chamber music instruction and trips/exchanges for senior students
+- Chamber music instruction and trips/exchanges for senior students.

-Our school year runs from September to June and participation is for the full year.
-Occasionally we accept beginners up to January, so feel free to enquire.
+Our school year runs from September to June.
+Enrolment is for the full year.
+Occasionally we accept beginner students

 Where We Are Located

-- Group classes are held in Etobicoke at PLAST, 516 The Kingsway (at Kipling Ave, parking in rear of building).
+PLAST Huculak Centre, 516 The Kingsway (at Kipling Ave, parking in rear of building).

 How We Teach

 is based on the idea that every child has the potential to achieve a high level of proficiency and personal

-- Instruction is carried out in a positive manner that reinforces accomplishments, builds confidence and is fun.
+- Instruction is carried out in a positive manner that reinforces accomplishments, builds confidence, and is fun.

 - The repertoire is designed to build skills in small sequential steps that are easy for young children.

-- Children progress at their own pace.
+- Each child progresses at their own pace.